netvl/devourer/README.md

 Usage
 -----

 See [here](TODO) for basic introduction to the library.

 Notes
 -----

 There are several points I think I should note about the library.

 * Namespace support is far from adequate.
-Currently all namespace filtering must be done inside actions; also namespaces are mostly handled via prefixes.
-This should change in nearest future.
+Currently all namespace filtering must be done inside actions; also namespaces are mostly handled via prefixes, not real namespace identifiers.
+This should change in the nearest future.
-* The library is not covered by automated tests.
+* The library is not covered by automatic tests.
+This is also likely to change soon.